 Leave entitlement Full time Part time Casual

 Annual leave ✓ ✓ ×

-Sick and carer's leave ✓ ✓
+Sick and carer's leave ✓ ✓ ×

-Unpaid carer's leave ✓ ✓ \checkmark
+Unpaid carer's leave ✓ ✓ ✓

-Bereavement leave ✓ ✓ ✓ (
+Bereavement leave ✓ ✓ ✓

-Unpaid parental leave ✓ ✓
+Unpaid parental leave ✓ ✓ √ ()

-Long service leave ✓ ✓ X
+Long service leave ✓ ✓

+Unpaid pandemic leave ✓ ✓

-This WA Award summary covers the basic leave entitlements for employees covered by the Security Officers Award but does not include all details on leave obligations and entitlements.
-Full details of conditions are contained in the Security Officers' Award on the WA Industrial Relations Commission website www.wairc.vra.gov.au the Minimum Conditions of Employment Act 1993 and the Long Service Leave Act 1958.
+This WA award summary covers the basic leave entitlements for employees covered by the Security Officers Award but does not include all details on leave obligations and entitlements.
+Full details of conditions are contained in the Security Officers' Award on the WA Industrial Relations Commission website www wairc.wa.gov.au the Minimum Conditions of Employment Act 1993 and the Long Service Leave Act 1958.